How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 Japanese Resume – Rirekisho

-If you are applying for a job with a traditional Japanese company or even a multinational that works in the traditional Japanese style, the Japanese resume “Rirekisho” is a must, along with the detailed resume called “Shokumukeirekisho.”
+If you are applying for a job with a traditional Japanese company or even a multinational that works in the traditional Japanese style, the Japanese resume “Rirekisho” is often mandatory, along with the detailed resume called “Shokumukeirekisho.”
+However, modern Japanese companies typically do not require the traditional Rirekisho resume.

 What is Rirekisho Resume?

-Some dictionaries mention the meaning of “Rirekisho” as “Resume”.
-However, the literal meaning of Rirekisho is “Personal History”.
+Some dictionaries refer to “Rirekisho” as “Resume.”
+However, the literal meaning of Rirekisho is “Personal History.”

 The word “Rirekisho (履歴書)” comprises three Kanji characters.
 These are as follows: